davidh-lambda/Open-Sora/docs/tutorial/_tabs/02-setup.md

     export PYTHONNOUSERSITE=True
     ```

-    > **Important:** Setting `PYTHONNOUSERSITE=True` ensures that Python does not consider the user-specific site-packages directory (`~/.local/lib/pythonX.Y/site-packages`) when importing modules.
+    > **Important:** Setting `PYTHONNOUSERSITE=True` ensures that Python does not consider the user-specific site-packages directory (such as `~/.local/lib/pythonX.Y/site-packages`) when importing modules.
 This helps maintain a clean and predictable Python environment, preventing conflicts with Conda-managed packages.
 (Bugs are especially hard to find, if all but only a few nodes use the conda environment, while some nodes use different versions that have been installed locally.)
     {: .prompt-tip}

     You can append this line to all nodes using the following command: